How did you sleep last night?

 On the other hand, if you experience extraordinary amounts of stress each day (mental or physical), then you’ll need more than 8 hours.
 A marathon runner for example, tends to put his/her body through a lot of stress each day – that person needs more than just 8 hours because their body needs more repair time than normal.
 The same holds true for the person going through massive mental stress as well.

-So what can you do to help facilitate a better night’s sleep for yourself and those around you?
+So what can you do to facilitate a better night’s sleep for yourself and those around you?

 10 Steps To Help You Get A Great Night’s Sleep: